I’ve never been in an accident before. I was hesitant about making a claim. Jefferies Solicitors sorted it all out and explained everything.

 Any compensation rewarded should mirror (as much as is possible) the level of distress and affliction endured and any future losses likely, e.g. adaptation of a home, transport costs and lack of earnings.

 Our understanding and experienced team aim to get you as much compensation as possible but we also appreciate the often difficult and differing circumstances a spinal cord injury claim can bring.
-We will do our utmost to assist you where needed, whether that be giving details of specific related charities and support groups or pointing you in the right direction for benefits advice.
+We will do our utmost to assist you where needed, whether that be giving details of relevant charities and support groups or pointing you in the right direction for benefits advice.

 It is advisable that you make your claim with us at the earliest opportunity to increase the chance of a positive outcome for your spinal injury claim.
 Call 0800 342 3206 or fill out our online contact form today and a member of our team will be in touch with you at a time that suits you.